camvi/sample/message-queue/README.md

-# Simple message queue implementation
+# Simple Message Queue Implementation

 This is a sample application that subscribes to events from Camvi face recognition engine and prints out some event information as it receives them.

+It was tested on a Ubuntu 16.04 system.

 ## To Build